 Indicate when you propose to take up your award should you be successful in the current competition.
 The award can begin only on the first of May, September or January and should align with the start date of your program.
 You must not select a start date for the award that precedes the beginning of your program.

 In the evaluation of your eligibility and the eligible periods of support, SSHRC will consider all studies counted toward the graduate degree for which funding is requested, whether completed at the degree-granting institution or from previous studies.

 Since SSHRC assumes that all studies were full time and uninterrupted (e.g., the beginning of September 2020 to the end of December 2021 means 16 months of study), you must take into account any approved leaves of absence and periods of part-time study and apply any deductions when calculating your number of months of studies completed.

-Specify the number of months of full-time and/or part-time doctoral studies that you will have completed by December 31 of the calendar year of application.
+Specify the number of months of full-time and/or part-time doctoral studies, including summer months, that you will have completed by December 31 of the calendar year of application.
 You must include in your calculation all previous doctoral-level studies (full-time and part-time) that were credited to the degree for which funding is requested, including studies completed before you were officially registered in your doctoral program.